 291, 391 Independent Study (Course value to be determined) Students with an adequate reading knowledge of a Scandinavian language concentrate on one chosen area: language, literature, history, art, etc. Instructor’s permission required.
 Fall and Spring semesters.

-330 Nordic Theatre and Drama (1 course) The Nordic countries have made formidable contributions to the development of modern drama and theater production worldwide.
+230 Nordic Theatre and Drama (1 course) The Nordic countries have made formidable contributions to the development of modern drama and theater production worldwide.
 Two canonical Nordic playwrights, Henrik Ibsen and August Strindberg, are pioneers of modern drama and their plays continue to be performed the world over.
 This course examines the legacy of these pioneers in the context of the emergence of modern Nordic theater and drama and acquaints students with a remarkable range of plays by additional celebrated Nordic playwrights from the 18th century to the present day.
-Additional course materials includes Nordic theater’s role in European modernism, in national and regional Identity formation, and in social debates.
+Additional course materials includes Nordic theater’s role in European modernism, in national and regional identity formation, and in social debates.
+This course counts towards the Comparative Literature minor.
 LARS, WRITD Fall semester, even years.

-350 Crime Fiction in Scandinavia (1 course) This course explores the crime fiction genre (literature and film) from the Nordic countries.
+250 Scandinavian Crime Fiction (1 course) This course explores the crime fiction genre (literature, television, and film) from the Nordic countries.
 The course will focus on the political and social critique embedded in crime stories, the values of the societies represented, and the function of the crime fiction genre as a critique of ideologies and institutions.
-Starting in the 1970s with Sjöwahl/Wahlöo and ending in the 2000s with Stieg Larsson, the class will cover a variety of themes in the Nordic context: Marxism, the welfare state, immigration, the EU and the Third World, feminism, racism, and global capitalism.
+Starting in the 1970s with Sjöwall/Wahlöo and ending in the present day, the class will cover a variety of themes in the Nordic context: Marxism, the welfare state, immigration, the EU and the Third World, feminism, racism, neoliberalism, and global capitalism.
 It will also introduce students to typically Nordic perspectives on crime prevention and punishment.
-LARS, WRITD, Spring semester, odd years.
+This course counts towards the Comparative Literature minor.
+LARS, WRITD, Spring semester, even years.